kamitchell/pyobjc/ProjectBuilder Extras/Project Templates/00README.txt

     from Foundation import *

-- There is risk that the pyobjc modules compiled for one version of python will not work with another.
-Where this may be a problem is if the a standalone application is packaged with the pyobjc modules compiled against, say, the Fink or Framework builds of Python, but is then executed using the Apple supplied python binary.
+- There is risk that the PyObjC modules compiled for one version of python will not work with another.
+Where this may be a problem is if the a standalone application is packaged with the PyObjC modules compiled against, say, the Fink or Framework builds of Python, but is then executed using the Apple supplied python binary.